 In the 1960s, when he should have been approaching retirement, times were hard for Fleet.
 He lived with his wife and her brother at 8 Norman Road in Southampton, and he took to selling copies of the Daily Echo on a street corner near the docks.

-It’s a very sad ending to Fred’s story I’m afraid.
-On the 28th December 1964, Fred’s wife died, and as previously agreed, he would have to move out of her brother’s house.
-This caused Fred to spiral in to a severe depression, and tragically, on the 10th of January 1965, he hanged himself in the house’s back garden.
+It’s a very sad ending to Fred’s story.
+On 28 December 1964, Fred’s wife died, and as previously agreed, he would have to move out of her brother’s house.
+This caused Fred to spiral in to a severe depression, and tragically, on 10 January 1965, he hanged himself in the house’s back garden.

 Frederick Fleet was buried in a pauper’s grave with no headstone in Hollybrook Cemetery in Southampton in 1965.
 His grave remained unmarked until 1993, when the United States based Titanic Historical Society funded a proper headstone for Fred, which is there today as a mark of respect to the man who who first saw the iceberg on that cold, fateful night in April 1912.